neondatabase/website/content/docs/manage/roles.md

 ## Manage roles with SQL

-You can create and manage roles in Neon using SQL in the same way that you would with any stand-alone PostgreSQL instance.
+You can create and manage roles in Neon using SQL in the same way you would in any stand-alone PostgreSQL instance.

 Roles created using SQL do not have the same privileges as roles created using the Neon Console, CLI, or API.
 Roles created from those interfaces are automatically granted membership in the [neon_superuser](#the-neon_superuser-role) role, which gives these roles administrator-level capabilities in Neon.
-Roles created using SQL are only granted prvileges associated with any newly created PostgreSQL role.
+Roles created using SQL are only granted privileges associated with newly created  roles in stand-alone PostgreSQL.

-To create a role, you can issue a `CREATE ROLE` statement from a client such as [psql](/docs/connect/query-with-psql-editor) or from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
-For example:
+To create a role, issue a `CREATE ROLE` statement from a client such as [psql](/docs/connect/query-with-psql-editor) or from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).

 ```sql
 CREATE ROLE <name> WITH LOGIN PASSWORD 'password';
 ```

-- `WITH LOGIN` means that the role will have login privilege, which is required for the role to log in to your Neon PostgreSQL instance.
+- `WITH LOGIN` means that the role will have a login privilege, which is required for the role to log in to your Neon PostgreSQL instance.
 If the role is used as a 'group' role for privilege management, the `LOGIN` privilege is not necessary.
 - A password is required and is validated when you create the role.
 Passwords must be created with sufficient complexity to meet a minimum entropy of 60 bits.
 To achieve the necessary entropy, you can follow these password composition guidelines:
   - **Length**: The password should consist of at least 12 characters.
   - **Character diversity**: To enhance complexity, passwords should include a variety of character types, specifically: